The Health Dangers of Stress

 You may have heard an increased heart rate can increase blood pressure, that can be permanent.
 But there are more changes to take into consideration when discussing the effects of stress on our health.

-The fight or flight response affects many areas of our bodies:
+The fight or flight response affects other areas of our health:

 Insulin production, hence blood sugar – affects diabetes and weight control